What are Health Disparities?

 What is Health Equity?

-Healthy People 2020 defines health equity as “the attainment of the highest level of health for all people.
+Healthy People 2020, which sets health benchmarks for the U.S. population, defines health equity as “the attainment of the highest level of health for all people.
 Achieving health equity requires valuing everyone equally with focused and outgoing societal efforts to address avoidable inequalities, historical and contemporary injustices, and the elimination of health and healthcare disparities”.

 What are the Causes of Health Disparities?